 Stull: True.
 But then I would have missed the challenge of trying to devise them myself.
 I learn stuff better when I try to explain things myself.

 Q. How often will you revise the book?

-Stull: About every two years.
+Stull: About every two or three years.
 Inbetween those revisions, please use the errata.
 I am still an active full professor at UBC (see my CV), so I have many other duties (teaching, research, service) in addition to textbook writing.